 - Energy-efficient driving: Our train drivers use methods to drive more energy-efficiently and cut energy consumption by up to 10 percent.

 Ending the use of fossil fuels:

-As part of our mission to transform Deutsche Bahn into a CO2-free company, we plan to end all use of fossil fuels.
+As part of our mission to transform Deutsche Bahn into a CO2-neutral company, we plan to end all use of fossil fuels.
 Despite everything, however, it is not possible to electrify every route, so we are looking into alternative drive systems based on an open technology approach.

 - Introduction of innovative drive systems: The EcoTrain, HELMS locomotives, Dehlo locomotives and H3 hybrid locomotives in our fleet represent our first steps toward low-emission alternatives to conventional propulsion equipment.

 - The next stage will see us end the use of diesel as a fuel and instead operate battery- or hydrogen-powered vehicles on our non-electrified routes.

 We are constantly introducing new intermodal mobility products so that our customers enjoy climate-friendly transport services door-to-door, i.e. before and after their train journeys as well.